Collect Art, in Community

 Your membership helps us commission four artists at pivotal stages in their careers per year.
 Every quarter we announce the artist commissioned to create new original and limited-edition artwork special for our Collector members.
 The future of collecting art is collaborative and community-led.

 On May 8, we gathered at YoungArts for the artwork unveiling of commissioned artist David Correa.
-The evening begin in the Frank Gehry-designed gallery, where YoungArts artists-in-residence Catherine Camargo of QUEUE Gallery welcomed our extended community.
-On the plaza, Correa’s play, The Life and Death of Bluegill Prime, unfolded.
-Relive the moment through photography.
+The evening began in the Frank Gehry-designed gallery, where artists-in-residence Catherine Camargo of QUEUE Gallery welcomed our extended community.
+After on the plaza, Correa’s work, The Life and Death of Bluegill Prime, unfolded as a durational play.
+Read the reflection by Lance Minto-Strouse and see the photography.